 There are qualities to the images in a book that are different from the same images seen displayed on a wall.
 As we approach an image on the wall, we assess its qualities, even if only subconsciously, before we ‘look’ at it.
-In a book the images are hidden, we open the book or turn the page and a new image or set of images appears suddenly.
+In a book the images are hidden, we turn the page and a new image or set of images appears suddenly.
 True, the book is sequential, presenting temporal stories, and creating expectations for what is to be found on the next page, but, each page is a stationary scene unto itself.
 The codex-photobook is a movie edited with jump cuts alone.

-BIOGRAPHY BURST387 was conceived in Greenpoint, Brooklyn in 2002 or 3 as an artistic alter-ego of photographer Don Burmeister, an avatar for the presentation of small, low-res ‘digital’ photographs, as opposed to the large format (film) photos produced by Burmeister at the time.
-Since then, the rise of digital media has meant that Burmeister has agreed to become the alter-ego of BURST387. @donb4752 is the instagram tag used by both Burmeister and BURST387, but is not considered to be an alter-ego.
+BIOGRAPHY BURST387 was conceived in Greenpoint, Brooklyn in 2002 or 3 as an artistic alter-ego of photographer Don Burmeister; an avatar for the presentation of small, low-res ‘digital’ photographs, as opposed to the large format (film) photos produced by Burmeister at the time.
+Since then, the rise of digital media has meant that Burmeister has agreed to become the alter-ego of BURST387 @donb4752 is the Instagram tag used by both Burmeister and BURST387, but is not considered to be an alter-ego.

-They has exhibited widely, including at the Museum of the City of New York, The Hudson River Museum, and many private galleries and organizational shows.
+They have exhibited widely, including the Museum of the City of New York, The Hudson River Museum, and many private galleries and organizational shows.
 Burmeister’s photographs have appeared in publications ranging from National Geographic, Harper’s Magazine, Popular Photography, and Redbook to Technology Today, The Journal of Neurobiology, Cell, and the Journal of Ultrastructural Research.

 Their artist’s books are in the collection of the Tate Museum Library, London, the Harvard Art Library, Cambridge MA, the Columbia University Library, and many private collections.